 The I.M.S. applies a functional approach to emergency management.
 In doing so, it allows for the utilization of available personnel to fulfill the required functional roles regardless of their normal daily positions and assignments within the City.
-Some functional requirements in the Emergency Operations Centre (E.O.C.) are best suited to individuals who possess the required training, competency, and professional skills to fulfill the functional responsibilities.
+It is important to note that some functional requirements in the Emergency Operations Centre (E.O.C.) are best suited to individuals who possess the required training, competency, and professional skills to fulfill the functional responsibilities.